Poisson process factorization for mutational signature analysis with genomic covariates: Application: ICGC breast adenocarcinoma

-Further insights into the mutational processes are clearly provided by \cref{fig:Results_unsupervised}c, which shows the posterior mean of regression coefficients $\hat{\bbeta}_k$.
-Since we standardized the covariates, all values are on the same scale.
-The intensity of the color of each cell indicates the magnitude of the coefficient, while gray cells without numbers are those where the 95\% posterior credible intervals contain zero.
-We highlight the following important findings: \begin{enumerate} \item \textbf{Methylation enables clean recovery of SBS1 and lowers the mutation rates for C$>$A-enriched signatures}.
-Indeed, signature Sig6 shows a cosine similarity with \sbs{1} of 0.98, indicating almost perfect matching.
-In turn, its coefficient for methylation is large and positive (0.42).
-This is consistent with the proposed biological mechanism, namely C$>$T mutations arising from methylated CpG sites.
-Meanwhile, \cref{fig:SigComparison} in the Supplementary material shows that both CompNMF and SignatureAnalyzer recover a contaminated version of \textsc{sbs}1: CompNMF finds one signature that matched with 0.82 cosine similarity, while SignatureAnalyzer finds two \textsc{sbs}1-like signatures with 0.83 and 0.80 similarity.
-Contamination of \sbs{1} with other signatures, especially \sbs{5}, is a rather common problem in many tools due to their correlated exposures \citep{Wu2022}.
-However, using methylation as a covariate solves the issue in our model.
+\textbf{1.
+Methylation covariate enables clean recovery of SBS1 and lowers the estimated mutation rates for C$>$A-enriched signatures}.
+Signature Sig6 has a cosine similarity of 0.98 with \sbs{1}, an almost perfect match.
+In turn, its coefficient for methylation is large and positive (0.42), which is consistent with the proposed biological mechanism, namely C$>$T mutations arising from methylated CpG sites.
+Meanwhile, CompNMF and SignatureAnalyzer recover contaminated versions of \textsc{sbs}1: CompNMF finds one signature that matches \textsc{sbs}1 with 0.82 cosine similarity, while SignatureAnalyzer finds two \textsc{sbs}1-like signatures with 0.83 and 0.80 similarity; see \cref{fig:SigComparison}.
+Contamination of \sbs{1} with other signatures, especially \sbs{5}, is a common issue in many tools since their activities tend to be correlated \citep{Wu2022}.
+However, using methylation as a covariate appreciably mitigates this issue in our model.
 Interestingly, Sig3, Sig5, and Sig7, which all feature a high probability of C$>$A substitutions, are inversely associated with methylation.
-Since we are using 2kb binning with piecewise constant covariate values, this suggests that being in areas near methylated sites may lead to lower activities from other processes, particularly oxidative stress and HR deficiencies. \item \textbf{Late replication timing leads to large increases in mutational burden, but some signatures are enriched in early replicating regions}.
-The link between replication timing and mutation rate is well established \citep{Dietzen2024}.
-Similarly, our inferred signatures show relatively large coefficients for this covariate compared to others, with Sig7, Sig4, and Sig6 being the most affected.
-Notice that, by construction, \emph{negative small values} in our analysis indicate \emph{late} replication timing, while \emph{positive} ones imply that a region is replicating \emph{early}.
-Hence, we find that a one standard deviation increase in late replication timing translates into a 113\% increase in the expected mutations arising from oxidative damages (Sig7, $e^{0.76} -1 \approx 1.13$), leads to a 23\% increase in mutation intensity from \sbs{1} (Sig6, $e^{0.21} - 1 \approx 0.23$), and produces a 32\% increase in the faulty APOBEC signature \sbs{2} (Sig 4, $e^{0.28} - 1 \approx 0.32$), holding all other covariates constant.
-On the other hand, the other APOBEC-related signature, Sig1, appears moderately enriched at early replicating areas (positive coefficient).
+Since we are using 2kb binning with piecewise constant covariate values, this suggests that being in areas near methylated sites may lead to lower activities from other processes, particularly oxidative stress and HR deficiencies.
+More generally, GC content has a strong effect on several signatures, as reflected in the size of the coefficients in Sig2, Sig3, Sig8, and~Sig9.